 That’s why acting quickly and working with a skilled Dardenne Prairie, MO manslaughter lawyer can be one of the most important decisions you make.

-- Voluntary or First-Degree Involuntary Manslaughter (Special Victim): Class B felony, 5 to 15 years in prison
+- Voluntary or First-Degree Involuntary (Special Victim): Class B felony, 5 to 15 years in prison

 - First-Degree Involuntary Manslaughter: Class C felony, carrying 3 to 10 years in prison

-- Second-Degree Involuntary Manslaughter (Special Victim): Class D felony, up to 7 years in prison
+- Second-Degree Involuntary Manslaughter (Special Victim): Class D felony, with a potential sentence of up to 7 years

-- Second-Degree Involuntary: Class E felony, up to 4 years in prison
+- Second-Degree Involuntary Manslaughter: Class E felony, punishable by up to 4 years in prison

 - Keeping Professional Licenses — If you hold a license in Dardenne Prairie, MO, it may be suspended or revoked.
 Getting licensed in the future can also be a major challenge.

-- Housing Challenges — Securing housing may become more difficult, as landlords in and around Dardenne Prairie, MO often perform background checks.
+- Housing Issues — Securing housing may become more difficult, as landlords in and around Dardenne Prairie, MO often perform background checks.
 Certain housing programs and assistance options may also be limited or unavailable.

-- Economic Burdens — The financial burden can extend well beyond fines.
+- Financial Consequences — The financial burden can extend well beyond fines.
 Restitution, legal fees, lost income, and increased insurance costs can create long-term financial strain.

 - Civil Liability — In addition to criminal penalties, you may face civil lawsuits in Dardenne Prairie, MO, including wrongful death claims brought by the victim’s family.
 These cases can result in significant financial liability beyond what is imposed in criminal court.